MuhammadA-C/wgu-c195-v2/README.md

 **Login Form**
 * User has to enter a username and password to login
 * Displays the users location
+  * *Note: It is not required to translate the text for the user location*
 * Translates text to English or French based on the users system language

 **Custom Report Form**